 Moreover, after you’ve processed the leads, there are two fields used to keep track of how many are “quality” leads (this can mean both “qualified” for targeting or “acceptable,” if purchased from a third-party lead vendor) and how many were rejected.

-Section B: Lead Processing Checklist
+Section B: Contact Data Processing Checklist

 This section comprises the actual list of tasks needed to ensure the highest level of lead integrity.
 There are ten steps in total: